UnstableDesign/AdaCAD/docs/learn/examples/hygromorphic-linen.md

 We start by setting up a system's draft (directly above) that specifies that I'm only using 1 warp system but two weft systems, a and b (In the AdaCAD Editor you click the letter to change it to the next subsequent letter).
 We assign warp and weft colors as a guide to visualize the arrangement of regions.
 I use green to correspond to S twist, and blue to correspond with Z.

-Next,I go back to the workspace and add two *assign draft to systems* operations.
+Next,I go back to the workspace and add two <OpLink name="assign_systems" />  operations.
 I input my systems draft using in the first inlet, and the draft I want to map to a system in the second.
 I specify "a1" to the [parameter](../../reference/glossary/parameter) field to tell the operation that I want to map my satin structure to weft system a and warp system 1.
 I repeat this process for the alternating regions by bringing in the same structure and systems draft, but assigning it to "b1" to indicate that I want the structure placed upon weft system b and warp system 1.

 :::info